The Smurfs (1981 TV series): Region 1

-Warner Home Video (via Hanna-Barbera Cartoons and Warner Bros.
-Family Entertainment) released the complete first season on DVD in a two-volume set in 2008.
+Warner Home Video released the complete first season on DVD in a two-volume set in 2008.
 Despite high sales of both sets, no further seasons have been released.
 Warner Home Video later released a series of three single-disc releases of The Smurfs in 2009, each containing five episodes from the second season.
 A two-disc DVD was set to be released in 2011 to tie into the theatrical film with 10 episodes which would be culled from the entire run of the series, instead, it included episodes from the second season.
 Another DVD with both Smurfs Christmas specials was released later that year.
-It is unknown if Warner Archive will release the rest of the show's complete seasons (under the Hanna-Barbera Classics Collection banner or not) on MOD DVD.
+As of 2025, It is still unknown if Warner Archive will release the rest of the show's seasons (uncut and unedited) on MOD DVD.

 In 2020, HBO Max released seasons one to four on its online streaming platform.
 The available seasons are presented in 1080p high definition.